A Saint Who Levels Up Through Necromancy

 Once I’m back in Korea, I’ll conquer a gate and refill my wallet first thing.

-Why come to a famous tourist spot while squeezing every last drop from a tight budget, you ask?
+Why come all the way to a famous tourist spot while wringing a tight budget dry?
+Yujin had a perfectly good reason.

 “Take me to the Temple of Knossos, please.”